-Note: Unlike Linux, the following cannot be set for Windows appliances: Keyboard, Root user, User & Groups, Kernel Parameters and Firewall.
+Note: Unlike Linux, the following cannot be set for Windows appliances: Root User, Users and Groups, Security, Kernel, Keyboards, Licences.

 8. Optionally you can add partitions.

 - (a) Click on Partitioning and select Advanced Partitioning. - (b) Click on the + sign at the top right. - (c) You can modify the name and partition type - (d) Select the filesystem to ntfs and mount point to D: (for example). - (e) Enter the size.
 The install disk should be 12 Gb for core versions and not less than 32Gb for the full version. - (f) Check the box in the Grow column if you want the partition to be growable. - (g) Click save.